Marriage and Family Therapist

 Just like you, I am a unique blend of all sorts of talents and qualities.
-I was born and raised in Japan, but thanks to my Korean mother’s foresight, I always knew I didn’t belong there.
+I was born and raised in Japan and thanks to my Korean mother’s foresight, I always knew I didn’t belong there.
 My laughter was a bit too loud, I was too outspoken, competed with boys, challenged teachers, and I was “ugly” and “fat” for Japanese standards.
-As I started traveling around the world and making friends everywhere, I started confirming that we can make our own reality.
+As I started traveling around the world and making friends everywhere, I started confirming that we can make our own reality even though culture has a lot of influence on us.
 I was fascinated by what made everyone so different, and how similar situations do not cause people to feel or behave the same way.
 I became very curious about the field of psychology.

 Although I wanted go to a graduate school to become a sex therapist, my then husband and my mother did not like the idea.
 My father was supportive, but I decided not to rock the boat.
-My second choice was working with children, so I took a job at a Score Educational Center as a director.
-I enjoyed teaching students, having conferences with parents, encouraging both the students and the parents, but I hated the sales.
-So it was time to go back to school.
-I did love tutoring as it allowed me to help the teenagers in many different ways, so I kept a few of very favorite students while I was in the graduate school.
+My second choice was working with children, so after working for a bit, I went to my first graduate school to study school psychology.

 Still, for me, my first husband was the greatest class I had ever taken.
 He was everything I had wanted, yet, by being with him, I learned more of what is truly important to me and what is just “fluff”.
 Although we still remain as close and trusting friends, we decided that it was time to part as romantic partners.